Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Introduction

 The detailed plan of the paper is as follows: in Section 2 we list the background results and definitions we need in the rest of the paper.
-In particular we recall the definitions of the quantum groups being the subject of the paper, discuss their corepresentation theory and present explicit formulas for their Haar states.
-Section 3 introduces idempotent states on compact quantum groups, provides the characterisation of those idempotent states which arise as Haar states on quantum subgroups (extending the results for finite quantum groups given in \cite{franz+skalski08a}) and briefly discusses the commutative and cocommutative situation under the coamenability assumption.
+In particular we recall the definitions of the quantum groups being the subject of the paper, discuss their representation theory and present explicit formulas for their Haar states.
+Although most of the facts presented in this section are well-known, the details of the respective representation theories are somewhat scattered through literature (and in the case of $U_q(2)$ even not fully recorded), so we decided to describe them here in detail to facilitate a coherent use of terminology and notation in the rest of the paper.
+Section 3 introduces idempotent states on compact quantum groups, provides the characterisation of those idempotent states which arise as Haar states on quantum subgroups (extending the results for finite quantum groups given in \cite{franz+skalski08a}) and briefly discusses the cocommutative situation under the coamenability assumption.
 Section 4 contains main technical arguments of the paper and ends with the characterisation of all idempotent states on $U_q(2)$ for $q \in (-1,1]\setminus\{0\}$.
 In Section 5 we show how one can deduce the corresponding statements for $SU_q(2)$ and $SO_q(3)$.
+In view of Theorem 4.1 of \cite{franz+skalski09} this allows us immediately to conclude which of the coidalgebras of $C(SU_q(2))$ studied by the third named author in \cite{tomatsu08} are \emph{expected}, i.e.\ are images of a Haar state preserving conditional expectation (we refer to both papers mentioned above for precise terminology).
 Section 6 contains the classification of the idempotent states on compact quantum semigroups $U_0(2)$, $SU_0(2)$, and $SO_0(3)$.
 Finally in Section 7, we use the result of \cite{franz+skalski08a} showing that idempotent states on compact quantum groups are group-like projections in the dual quantum group, giving rise to algebraic quantum hypergroups by the construction given in \cite{landstad+vandaele07}, and discuss the quantum hypergroups associated to these group-like projections for the case of $SU_q(2)$.
-The appendix contains a short direct proof of coamenability of deformations of classical compact Lie groups based on the representation theory developed in \cite{korogodski+soibelman98}.
+The appendix contains a new short proof of coamenability of deformations of classical compact Lie groups based on the representation theory developed in \cite{korogodski+soibelman98}.